-Over here I would like to point out that the approach and strategy that is adopted to curtail the addiction, should be based upon the nature and severity of the addiction, as well as upon the nature of the thing to which the person is addicted.
+The approach and strategy that is adopted to curtail the addiction should be based upon the nature and severity of the addiction, as well as upon the nature of the thing to which the person is addicted.

-In cases of advanced addictions to substances, such as cigarettes, drugs, or alcohol, these definitely cannot be overcome overnight, by going cold turkey on the substance.
+In cases of advanced addictions to substances, such as cigarettes, drugs, or alcohol, these definitely cannot be overcome overnight.

 This is because the body has become extremely used to/dependent upon the substances in order to function normally, and sudden, total withdrawal from it might result in severe ill health that could push the addicted person into a relapse and perhaps even a possible overdose.

 The wiser approach, which you have pointed out yourself, is to take it step by step:

 This approach guarantees a quicker recovery, as opposed to going into denial, and trying to secretly and solitarily tread the difficult path of complete addiction recovery.

 Second, seeking the help of a qualified healthcare professional who has expertise and experience in helping people get over the addiction to that particular thing or activity to which the person is addicted.

 It is after taking the above two steps that the addicted person should embark upon a program that will taper off their addiction over time, slowly and gradually.